modiimedia/contentful-hugo/readme.md

 -   **Date & Time Field w/o Timezone**: Date fields that include time but do not have a specified timezone will have a timezone set based on whatever machine the script is run on.
 So using a date field in contentful with this setting could lead to unexpected results when formatting dates.
 Date fields that don't include time (ex: YYYY-MM-DD) are not effected by this.
 -   **Fetching Data Before Contentful CDN Updates**: Sometimes when triggering a build from a webhook, it won't always get the latest data.
 This is because it sometimes takes a couple seconds for the latest data to get distrubuted across Contentful's CDN.
 If you run into this issue add teh the `--wait` flag to your script.
 Here's an example where we wait an additional 6 seconds `contentful-hugo --wait=6000`.
+-   **Hugo --server Rendering Issues**: If you have fields that where multiple different files are referenced such as a rich text field that references other entries Hugo's default server mode may not rerender everything.
+To fix this run `hugo server --disableFastRender`